extendswap/api/v2-documentation.md

 ## [`/api/tokens`](https://api-extendswap.vercel.app/api/tokens)

-Returns the tokens in the top ~1000 pairs on PancakeSwap, sorted by reserves.
+Returns the tokens in the top ~1000 pairs on ExtendSwap, sorted by reserves.

 ### Request